Tourism and Culture Management, Publication in the Diário da República - Despacho nº 14880/2013 de 15/11/2013

 - Storytelling in Tourism promotion.

 Continuous Assessment - class participation (10%), project (30%) and written exam (60%); -- in order to pass, all continuous assessment students must obtain, at least, 9,5/20;

 Exam for those who failed or didn't attend Continuous Assessment.
 The Exam is made up of a written component(40%) and an oral component (60%).
 In order to take the oral part, students are required to score, at least, 9,5 points in the written component.

 - Botton, A. (2001).
 The Art of Travel.
 (Vol. -). (pp. ---).
 Londres: Penguin

 - Manguel, A. (2002).
 Reading Pictures.
 (Vol. -). (pp. ---).
 Londres: Bloomsbury

 - Boyd, S. e Dallen, T. (2002).
 Heritage Tourism.
 (Vol. -). (pp. ---). -: Prentice Hall

 Method of interaction

 Classes are theoretical and practical.
-They integrate, however, several practical exercises, both inside and outside of the classroom, with the goal of leading students to speak English in different professional simulacra and simulation scenarios.
+They include, however, several practical exercises, both inside and outside of the classroom, with the goal of leading students to speak English in different possible professional situations.

 Software used in class